thuzarwin/open-data-sprints/docs/project-training.rst

 - Provide Data Liaisons and city employees 2 custom courses of their choosing developed by Socrata
 - Develop training materials for the following courses which Data Liasons have requested:

-	- Data Set
+	- Dataset Update
-	- Metadata
+	- Metadata Update
 	- Perspectives
 	- Open Performance
 	- Data Lens